Monday, September 16, 2024

 Just over one year ago we got backyard chickens.
 This came after almost ten years of working with the town council (i.e. badgering them) to change our town's ban on chickens.
 The week after the chicken bill passed, we had our chicks in a brooder in the garage.

-If you want to read about the beginning of our chicken era, you can check it out here
+If you want to read about the beginning of our chicken era, you can check it out here.

 But here are eleven unexpected things that were learned through our journey.

 1. Easter egg hunts are real life - We had a two week period when egg production went down.
 I was trying to figure out why they had stopped laying, and my friend, who has raised chickens for a long time, said that they must be laying eggs somewhere else in the yard.
 I looked around and didn't find anything.
 Several days later I was checking the landscaping.
 I saw a chicken in the bushes, and sure enough, I found the nest with half a dozen eggs in it.
 This happened again yesterday, with 7 eggs from at least two chickens being found under a different bush.
 If you think your chickens have stopped laying, they very well could be laying somewhere else.
+2. If you don't want the daily Easter egg hunt, consider some portable nesting boxes.
+I built three of them, and placed them around the yard where the chickens tended to congregate.
+One gets used daily.
+The other two occasionally.3.
+One square foot of artificial turf works great for nesting boxes.
+You can find these as samples in many landscaping stores, often for a dollar or two or for free.
+These can be washed and brushed out, and the chickens tend to enjoy laying on them.
+A lot less work than regularly replacing straw.

 4. Do you remember the McDLT from the '80s?
 It keeps the hot side hot and the cold side cold?
 Raising chickens is like a year long McDLT.
 In the summer, we have to keep them cool (check out the article linked above for that journey).
 In the winter, we have to keep them warm, but we don't have to do much.
 Unless temperatures are well below freezing (which they are not in Phoenix), they do not need a heater.
 They just need an enclosed coop where they can stay warm at night.
 Not convinced that that is enough?
 Consider adding some red pepper flakes to their feed or scratch in the winter.
 My chickens love scratch with red pepper flakes, and they seem quite content, even in the 35 degree mornings.